 Given the complexity of energy usage overall, the single most important step to encourage migration is to stop pretending that carbon dioxide production is free, i.e. to stop subsidizing the fossil fuel industry.

 We can be pretty specific about what CO2 costs us.
 We are rapidly reaching the point where each new ton of CO2 in the atomosphere is a ton that will have to be removed.
-The cheapest estimates of what it takes to remove CO2 from the air: the average of upper and lower bound estimates = $163 per ton.
-Then multiply that by the US annual production of CO2 = 5.4 B tons.
-And the silent subsidy to the fossil fuel people falls out at $880 B annually.
+The cheapest estimates of what it takes to remove CO2 from the air (average of upper and lower bound estimates) is $163 per ton.
+Multiply that by the US annual production of CO2 = 5.4 B tons, and the silent subsidy to the fossil fuel people falls out as $880 B annually.
 That’s no small distortion of our economy.
 Essentially a trillion dollars a year.
 Another way to say the same thing (when you work out the math) is that every gallon of gasoline sold gets a silent subsidy of $1.47.

 The usual approach to this subject goes by the name of a carbon tax, but that’s actually a misnomer.
 A tax is money collected to fund some government activity, and that’s not the point here.
 We’re stopping a government-funded subsidy of products that produce CO2, and any money raised should be used to mitigate the effect of fuel price increases on the population.

 Because raising fossil fuel prices is regressive, balancing costs and benefits is tricky and has led to voter rejection (spurred by massive Koch campaign spending) of several carbon tax proposals.
 (The yellow-vest protest in France was from something worse, a budget-balancing regressive tax masquerading as a climate measure.)
 The magnitude of the silent subsidy is such that it is necessary to get this right.